When Generic Prompt Improvements Hurt: Evaluation-Driven Iteration for LLM Applications: Metrics and Scoring

 \subsection{Inter-Rater Reliability}

 When using human evaluators, measuring agreement ensures rubric reliability. \textbf{Cohen's Kappa} measures agreement between two raters adjusted for chance.
-A Kappa $> 0.6$ indicates substantial agreement; scores below 0.4 suggest the rubric is ambiguous and needs revision. \textbf{Krippendorff's Alpha} extends this to multiple raters and missing data~\citep{krippendorff2011content}.
+A Kappa $> 0.6$ is commonly treated as substantial agreement, while scores below 0.4 suggest the rubric is ambiguous and needs revision. \textbf{Krippendorff's Alpha} extends this to multiple raters and missing data~\citep{krippendorff2011content}.